-In October and December 2021, the Company entered into two Purchase Agreements, both of which were accounted for as business combinations in accordance with ASC 805, Business Combinations.
+In October and December 2021, the Company entered into two purchase agreements for the acquisitions of businesses, both of which transactions were accounted for as business combinations in accordance with ASC 805, Business Combinations.
 The Company does not consider these acquisitions to be material, individually or in aggregate.
 The total purchase price was allocated to intangible assets in the amount of \$4.3 million and goodwill in the amount of \$36.6 million based on the respective estimated fair values.
-The resulting goodwill from both Agreements is not deductible for income tax purposes.
+The resulting goodwill from both acquisitions is not deductible for income tax purposes.
 Pro forma results of operations from these acquisitions have not been presented because they were not material to the consolidated results of operations.

-In April 2021, the Company entered into a Stock Purchase Agreement whereby the Company acquired all of the issued and outstanding shares of a SaaS based security platform company.
+In April 2021, the Company entered into a Stock Purchase Agreement pursuant to which the Company acquired all of the issued and outstanding shares of a SaaS based security platform company.
 The consideration was approximately \$219.4 million, comprising cash and Class A common stock.
 The acquisition was accounted for as a business combination in accordance with ASC 805, Business Combinations, and accordingly, the total fair value of the purchase consideration was allocated to the tangible and intangible assets acquired and liabilities assumed based on their estimated fair values on the acquisition date.
 The total preliminary purchase price allocated to intangible assets and goodwill was \$12.0 million and \$204.3 million, respectively.
 The resulting goodwill is not deductible for income tax purposes.
 Intangible assets consisted of developed technology in the amount of \$8.7 million and customer relationships in the amount of \$3.3 million.
 The useful life for developed technology and customer relationships are three and four years, respectively.
 Additionally, there was a one-time severance charge of \$1.3 million recorded on the acquisition date.
+Goodwill resulted primarily from the expectation of enhancing the Company's current application security tools.
+Pro forma results of operations for this acquisition have not been presented because they were not material to the condensed consolidated results of operations.